mksh/lfixer/README.md

 By default, a `json_fixer` function from `lfixer.broken_json` module of `lfixer` package is used.

-It is easy to write custom fixer function, which should take single required parameter, and may be referenced using `--fixer-function` parameter, like:
+It is easy to write custom fixer function, which should take single required parameter, and may be referenced using `--fixer-function` script argument, like:

 ```
 log-fixer.py Logs-In-Dir/ Logs-Out-Dir/  --fixer-function=package.module.function_name